lichenhao/war3_viewer/README.md

 These include things like...
 * The library's unit tester, which compares rendered results against stored images that were generated in the same way.
 * The MDX sanity test, which looks for errors and weird things in MDX models.
 * A Jass context that can...well, run Jass code.
 That being said, it really runs Lua code converted from Jass, on a JS Lua VM.
-What a tongue twiser.
+What a tongue twister.
 While it supports some Warcraft 3 natives, don't expect it run whole maps.
 Maybe in the future 😉
 * A utility that makes it possible to open Warcraft 3 maps in the vanilla World Editor, in cases were said maps used a non-vanilla editor with extended GUI, in which case they crash upon opening in the official editor.
 * etc.